 We do not think that the proposals provide useful guidance for when to use OCI.
-Thus, we share the Alternative View put forward by Cooper/Finnegan to the extent that, with the proposed guidance, the IASB effectively will be in no better position for future decisions about the use of OCI than it is now.
+Thus, we share the alternative view from Cooper/Finnegan to the extent that with the proposed guidance the IASB effectively will be in no better position for future decisions about the use of OCI than it is now.
 In our view, the IASB should describe more clearly the circumstances when income and expenses do not represent the performance of the period and should therefore be recognised as OCI.